carbon-language/carbon-lang/flang/documentation/Calls.md

 It also needs to be conveyed alongside the text address for a dummy procedure.

-For subprograms that can be called with an implicit interface, we cannot use a "procedure pointer descriptor" to represent a a dummy procedure -- a Fortran '77 routine with an `EXTERNAL` dummy argument expects to receive a single address argument.
+For procedures that can be called with an implicit interface, we cannot use a "procedure pointer descriptor" to pass them an a procedure argument -- a Fortran '77 routine with an `EXTERNAL` dummy argument expects to receive a single address argument.
 Instead, when passing an actual procedure to a procedure that can be called with an implicit interface,